robotology/robotology-superbuild/doc/install-mambaforge.md

 After the installation has been completed, Mambaforge should have been installed in `%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge`.

 If you explicitly selected the for All Users install, Mambaforge will be installed in `%ProgramData%\mambaforge`, in that case substitute `%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge` with `%ProgramData%\mambaforge` in the rest of the documentation.
+In this case you should also have admin rights (or run the console as administrator) otherwise you will get an error ("ERROR during elevated execution").

 To ensure that the `conda` binary can be used in your terminal, open a Command Prompt and run:
 ~~~